GIScience/heigit-disaster-portal/README.md

 * If you created a new model in `./app/app/models/`, make sure to import it in `./app/app/db/import_models.py`, that imports all the models that will be used by Alembic.

-* After changing a model (for example, adding a column), inside the container, create a revision, e.g.:
+* After changing a model (for example, adding a column) inside the container, create a revision, e.g.:

 ```console
 $ alembic revision --autogenerate -m "Add column last_name to User model"